OfficialAudite/Advent-of-Code/readme.md

 1. Ensure you have Go installed on your machine.
 You can download it from [the Go website](https://golang.org/dl/).
 2. Clone this repository to your local machine.
 3. Navigate to the directory of the day you want to run, for example: `cd 1`.
-4. Run the solution using `go run main.go`.
+4. Run the solution using `go run main.go "path to input.txt"`.

 ### Why Go?